-Other revenue is recorded as earned and when services are performed.
+Other revenue is recognized when performance obligations are fulfilled.

 (b) Contributed services:

 A substantial number of volunteers contribute a significant amount of time each year.
 Due to the difficulty of determining the fair value, contributed services are not recognized in the financial statements.